Ever wonder if there is such a thing as “Good Debt”? I mean aren’t we all striving to get out of debt, and isn’t all debt bad debt? In short, no.

 If you own a business, taking out a business loan to pay for an expansion that will clearly increase your net income is good debt.
 You’re investing in higher future earnings.
 Taking a lease on a sports sedan to use as a company car probably doesn’t fall into that category unless it will somehow increase your income in a way that a less expensive vehicle could not.

 Remember that “good” debts can have potential pitfalls too.
 Home values in your neighborhood could fall for a variety of reasons while your taxes, insurance and maintenance costs remain — and may even increase.
-A four-year college degree is statistically a good bet, but in reality, having a degree in a field with low demand or low wages could make a student loan a millstone with few redeeming benefits.
+A four-year college degree is statistically a good bet, but in reality, having a degree in a field with low demand or low wages could make a student loan a milestone with few redeeming benefits.
 Borrowing to start a businesses can be risky: Eight out of 10 new businesses fail within 18 months of launch.
 You might want to hold off taking on big debts until you’ve proved the business is sustainable, then borrow to expand.
 Even if you are taking on good debt, making biweekly loan payments can significantly lower the amount of interest you end up paying and help get you out of debt more quickly.
 APP offers a lifetime membership that allows you to enroll an unlimited amount of loans.
 Use our loan savings calculator to see what paying half your monthly loan payment every two weeks can do for your bottom line.